 Also see our article "Health Insurance Options in Germany" for a complete overview of health insurance in Germany.

-All information is provided to the best of our knowledge as of February 2016 but we can give no guarantee for its accuracy or completeness.
+All information is provided to the best of our knowledge as of January 2019 but we are not liable for its accuracy or completeness.